flashbots/suave-docs/README.md

 ## Deployment

-Create a PR and once merged, Github actions automatically deploy it.

-The docs use Vercel for hosting, and deployment is done by Vercel on any merge into the master branch.
+The docs use Vercel for hosting, and deployment is done by Vercel on any merge into the main branch.